MichaelMurithi/UnitTesting-RxJS-Marble-Diagrams/README.md

 [Marble diagrams](https://rupeshtiwari.com/category/rxjs/marble-diagrams/) enables you to understand the behavior of RxJS observables and operators visually.
 It also helps to write unit test for asynchronous code in synchronous manner want to learn more please watch my course till the end.

-## 💼 What will you get out of this course
+## 💼 What will you get out in this repo

 - ✅ [Building blocks of RxJS](https://www.youtube.com/watch?v=0xwqbWgyfVs&list=PLZed_adPqIJrSTI1JeTIOCtqQNDDO44OF)